clayton14/scene-2-uwmf/doc/Reference.md

 	number.
 This is to ensure that you change the action special before using it.
 In other words, don’t rely on the default!

+- **Player Cross:** If _Player Cross_ is checked, then the _Action_ will be
+activated when the player crosses one of the trigger’s faces.

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [action special]: https://maniacsvault.net/ecwolf/wiki/Action_specials
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering